blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     New-AzSqlVM -Name $vm.Name -ResourceGroupName $vm.ResourceGroupName -SqlManagementType Full -LicenseType PAYG -Location $vm.Location
     ```

     These commands will add the SQL virtual machine resource for each of your SQL Servers.
 They will also install the SQL IaaS extension and the SQL Connector for Azure Key Vault.
-The servers will be rebooted as part of the installation process.
+The servers will need to be rebooted as part of the installation process.

     ![Listing of all of the resources in the CloudShop1 resource group with the new SQL virtual machine resource highlighted.](images/2020-06-17-18-32-11.png "The SQL virtual machine resource.")

 4. Restart each of the SQL virtual machines to complete the installation.

 ### Task 3: Register an application in Azure Active Directory